BrunoSPerron/AsciiEngineTS/docs/render/Theming.md

 | `--font-size`   | `18px`             | Monospace glyph size                      |
 | `--line-height` | `var(--font-size)` | Row height — tied to font size by default |

 Changing `--font-size` affects tile metrics.
 If you do this, be aware that tile width and height are measured from a live DOM element after fonts are ready.
-The engine handles this, but any hardcoded pixel math in your own code will need to account for it.
+The [[ThemeManager|theme manager]] handles this automatically on theme change.

 ---